 - Remove your hamster from their cage and place them in a pet carrier or in their playpen

-- Take out any ropes, hammocks or toys, cleaning them as needed
+- Take out any toys or hides, cleaning them as needed

 - Scoop out their bedding and any other material using a dustpan and brush, saving a few handfuls of their unsoiled bedding for later

 - Using a pet-safe disinfectant, which you can buy in a pet shop, spray the cage

 - Then wipe it all down and wash thoroughly with warm water

 - Clean their food bowls and their water bottle, using warm water and a bottle brush